chef-boneyard/private-chef-administration/source/installation/standalone.rst

 System Requirements
 -------------------

--  4 total cores, 2.0 Ghz AMD 41xx/61xx CPUs or faster
+-  4 total cores, 2.0 GHz AMD 41xx/61xx CPUs or faster
 -  4 GB of RAM
 -  5 GB of free disk space in ``/opt``
 -  5 GB of free disk space in ``/var``